geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 On the other side of the spectrum, we have Mobx.
 You feel really powerful when you design your first stores, because it just works.

 On the other hand, edge cases are rough.
-Some libraries like react-table just would not behave.
+Some libraries like react-table would just not behave.

 After using it for a year, I can probably list a few rules of thumbs:

-- Create wrappers using `<Observer />` for libraries using `shouldComponentUpdate` aggressively because they will mess up with the expectations of the developers
+- Create wrappers using `<Observer />` for libraries using `shouldComponentUpdate` aggressively, because they will mess up with the expectations of the developers
 - Come up with strategies for serialization and deserialization early in the project with libraries like [serilizr](https://github.com/mobxjs/serializr).

-But it has a cost in terms of code and has a somewhat hidden learning curve that make it difficult to grasp for junior developers.
+But all of this has a cost in terms of code and has a somewhat hidden learning curve that make it difficult to grasp for junior developers.

 We also tried [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree/) and I love the ideas behind the library.